groovey/Generator/README.md

 ## Templates

-Create the template file as defined on your `config.php` file.
+Create the template file as defined on your `generator.php` file.

 Anything that are enclosed by `{{variable}}` will be replaced.

+Template location will be in (./resources/generators)

 ```php
 <?php